 DART and the Fort Worth Transportation Authority ("The T") jointly provide commuter rail service between downtown Dallas and downtown Fort Worth.
 The authorities have adopted the name Trinity Railway Express ("TRE") to provide this service.
-The operation and maintenance of commuter rail service is contracted to Herzog Transit Services, Inc. Cost of operating TRE, net of operating revenues, is shared between DART and the T based on revenue seat miles operated in Dallas County and Tarrant County, respectively.
+The operation and maintenance of commuter rail service is contracted to Herzog Transit Services, Inc. The cost of operating TRE, net of operating revenues, is shared between DART and the T based on revenue seat miles operated in Dallas County and Tarrant County, respectively.
 The transit authorities separately contributed the capital for the passenger stations and track storage areas in their respective counties, including fixtures and fare collection equipment at those stations.
-DART has separately contributed the capital for thirteen rail diesel cars (RDCs) purchased for the initial TRE commuter rail service.
-DART and the T have jointly contributed the capital for seven rehabilitated locomotives, two new locomotives, ten rehabilitated bi-level coaches, five new bi-level coaches, two rehabilitated bi-level cab cars, and five new bi-level cab cars.
-The book value of DART's share of these capital assets jointly owned with the T is recorded as Investment in Joint Venture in the statement of net assets in accordance with GASB Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No.39, Determining Whether Certain Organizations Are Component Units.
+DART has separately contributed the capital for seven rehabilitated locomotives, two new locomotives, ten rehabilitated bi-level coaches, five new bi-level coaches, two rehabilitated bi-level cab cars, and five new bi-level cab cars.
+The book value of DART's share of these capital assets jointly owned with the T is recorded as Investment in Joint Venture in the Statements of Net Position in accordance with GASB Statement No. 61.
 There are no separate financial statements for the TRE.
 Each authority includes its share of revenues, operating costs and capital assets in its own financial statements.

-For the Years Ended September 30, 2012 and 2011 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2013 and 2012 (Dollars in Thousands)